curationexperts/laevigata/README.md

 **Please ensure that any scheduled jobs write to the rails log file so we can track whether they are running as expected.**

+## Suppressing email for bouncing addresses

+If an email address is bouncing, or if someone prefers not to receive email notifications, add the email address to the list in `app/lib/email_intercept.rb`

 ## Developer Setup

 1. Change to your working directory for new development projects